-The next time you're in Melbourne for a getaway, consider one (or more) of these road trips to spice up your travel itinerary:
+Now that Australia has opened its borders to Malaysia for quarantine-free travel, consider one (or more) of these road trips to spice up your travel itinerary:

 1. Bellarine Peninsula – 90-minute drive from Melbourne

 If you're always down for good food and wine, this coastal area south-west of Melbourne will be right up your alley.
 A haven of lush vineyards, farm gates, restaurants, golf courses and pristine beaches, it strikes a fine balance between retreat and adventure.
 Want to pick up surfing?
 Popular surf town Ocean Grove is a great place to ride your first waves.
-Tip: If you're flying via AirAsia, get a 25% discount or a 2-hour public surf lesson with Go Ride A Wave*.
 For seasoned surfers, hit up 13th Beach which is just around the corner.

 To truly get away from it all, book a stay at Lon Retreat, a luxurious accommodation and mineral spa that sits high on a hill in Point Lonsdale, with unobstructed views of the Ocean Grove and the Bellarine.
 It is also just a 30-minute drive away from Igni in Geelong.
 Hands down one of Victoria's best restaurants, it features an ever-changing degustation menu that champions local produce and sophisticated use of the humble charcoal-grill that will most likely have you dreaming of your next visit.